 The new website also offers the following Spanish-language resources:

-- Shareable images that provide helpful hearing tips and can be shared via social media.
+- Multimedia content including helpful hearing tips that can be shared via social media.

 - Free publications that can be downloaded, printed, or ordered.